Lowell Line

+Lowell Line service runs on the New Hampshire Main Line, originally built as the Boston and Lowell Railroad in 1835.
+It was leased by the Boston and Maine Railroad in 1887.
+Local service operated between Boston and Concord, New Hampshire, with most trains using the Woburn Loop.
+The final Concord service ended in 1967 during the transition to Massachusetts Bay Transportation Authority subsidization, leaving Lowell–Boston and Woburn–Boston service.
+Concord service briefly resumed in 1980–81; Woburn service ended in 1981.

 History

 Boston and Lowell Railroad

 The Boston and Lowell Railroad started freight operations in 1835, with traffic from the Lowell mills to the Boston port.
 Demand for the express passenger service exceeded expectations, and in 1842 local service was added as well.
 The line north of Lowell was first owned by the Boston, Concord & Montreal Railroad, which was chartered in 1844.
 Trackage was completed as far as Wells River, Vermont, in 1853.
 The Boston & Maine Railroad (B&M) acquired the railroad in 1895.
 The line served as the route for Boston to Montreal service during the Golden Age of Rail (roughly 1880 to 1940).
 The Ambassador, the train from Boston's North Station to Montreal, ran through Concord, New Hampshire, along this line until 1966.
 This line, along with the New Englander, via Concord, White River Junction, Montpelier, ran through the northwestern section of Vermont prior to entering Quebec, Canada.
 The Alouette and Red Wing trains travelled to Montreal via Concord, Plymouth, Wells River and Newport in northeastern Vermont prior to entering Quebec.
 (The route via Wells River, St. Johnsbury and Newport was the more direct route of the two itineraries.)
 For this itinerary the Montreal route was marketed as an Air-line railroad.

-Massive cutbacks on May 18, 1958, included the end of Stoneham Branch service and the closure of Medford Hillside, Tufts College, and North Somerville stations.
-Cuts on June 14, 1959, ended service north of Woburn on the Woburn Loop; trains for points north were rerouted via the mainline to the east.
+Service cuts effective May 18, 1958, included the end of Stoneham Branch service and the closure of Medford Hillside, Tufts College, and North Somerville stations.
+Further cuts on June 14, 1959, ended service north of Woburn on the Woburn Loop; trains for points north were rerouted via the mainline to the east.
 Boston–Lowell local service was halved to seven daily round trips; Tyngsboro, Bleachery, and South Wilmington stations were closed.
-B&M passenger service to Boston on the line was shortened from Concord, New Hampshire to Lowell in 1967.
+B&M passenger service to Boston on the line was shortened from Concord, New Hampshire, to Lowell in 1967.